Smart, Clean and Ready to Go: How Solar Hot Water Can Reduce Pollution and Dependence on Fossil Fuels

 - Adoption of strong building energy codes that encourage builders to use technologies such as solar water heating to dramatically reduce fossil fuel consumption in homes and commercial buildings.

-- Implementation of strong renewable energy standards that encourage the deployment of solar water heating and other renewable energy technologies.
+- Adoption and implementation of strong electric and gas utility energy efficiency requirements that encourage the deployment of solar water heating and other clean energy technologies.

 - Adoption of innovative financing tools that ensure that those who install solar water heaters benefit from their investments immediately, as opposed to having to wait for years to break even on their investments.